AceDataCloud/LumaAPI/README.md

 }
 ```

-It can be seen that the result contains a `task_id` field, and the other fields are similar to those mentioned above, allowing the task to be associated through this field.
+It can be seen that the result contains a `task_id` field, and the other fields are similar to those mentioned above, allowing task association through this field.

 ## More